RealA10N/alon.kr/src/routes/posts/sorting-games/+page.md

 ---
 title: Sorting Lower Bounds & Algorithmic Game Theory
-description: "Using technics from the game and graph theory fields, we prove that O(nlogn) is the best complexity a deterministic comparison sorting algorithm can achieve."
+description: "Using technics from game and graph theory, we prove that O(nlogn) is the best complexity a deterministic comparison sorting algorithm can achieve."
 published: 2023-12-20
 tags: ["Game Theory", "Graph Theory", "Algorithms"]
 length: 999